 Saline and sea salt soaks work by washing away harmful bacteria that can lead to infection.
 They also wash away dead cells and other debris that build up around the piercing and form keloids.

-If you don’t want to buy saline, you can make your own using sea salt.
-Saline is just salt and water in specific proportions.
+If you don’t want to buy saline, you can make your own using sea salt and water.

 You can make your solution by adding ¼ teaspoon of fine sea salt to 8 ounces of warm water.
 Avoid using larger crystals as they don’t dissolve well in water and can be abrasive on your skin.